 Irish Cream Fudge is an after dinner treat just for adults!
 This boozy fudge recipe combines Bailey’s and milk chocolate—the perfect finish to a meal!
+No candy thermometer needed!

 What is Irish Cream